A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Models

 \section{Models}

 We test MCQ performance on 26 open-source models.
-We chose these by using the OpenLLM leaderboard\footref{openllm} and identifying the newest versions of popular models on HuggingFace.
-We chose small versions of the top performing models, and instruct models over chat models where possible, and kept models trained on the most data sets.
-Some models had to be excluded due to errors in the inference process.
-The complete list of models is found in Appendix \ref{apx:model_list}, Table \ref{tab:results_model_list}.
+We chose these by using the OpenLLM leaderboard\footref{openllm} and identifying the newest versions of popular models on HuggingFace (as of Dec 2023).
+We chose small versions of the top-performing models, instruct models over chat models where possible, and kept models trained on the most data sets.
+Some models had to be excluded due to errors in the inference process (incompatibility with the newest transformers package or inefficient memory usage causing Out-Of-Memory errors).
+The complete list of models is found in Table \ref{tab:results_model_list}.
 Due to time and compute limitations, and the continuous increase in the size of the model list, it was not possible to obtain results from all the latest high-performing models, but we made sure to include the most popular models at the time of our analysis.

-Our final list has 15 instruction-tuned models, 10 base models, and 1 Reinforcement Learning (RL) tuned model.
+Our final list has 13 instruction-tuned models, 10 base models, and 3 Reinforcement Learning (RL) tuned models.
 The instruction-tuned and RL-tuned models were given the prompt as is, while the base models were evaluated with 8-shot inference.
 Among the 8 examples, we made sure to include at least 1 example from each category, and at least 1 example with each letter response -- this ensures that the model does not remain biased towards only one answer due to lack of samples.
 The 8 examples are listed in Appendix \ref{apx:prompts}.
 These examples do not occur in the testing dataset and were hand-curated to closely match the types of statements present in the dataset.
 The prompts were modified slightly where necessary to follow the prompt template of each model as specified in the respective model cards.